-13.7.1 The structural members of fuel oil tanks shall comply with the requirements of Part II "Hull".

-13.7.2 The arrangement of the fuel tanks in the machinery spaces shall comply with the requirements of 4.3, Part VII "Machinery Installations".
+13.7.1 The structural members of fuel oil tanks shall comply with the requirements of Part II "Hull".13.7.2 The arrangement of the fuel tanks in the machinery spaces shall comply with the requirements of 4.3, Part VII "Machinery Installations".

-13.7.3 The fuel tanks situated on weather decks and superstructure decks, as well as in other exposed positions shall be protected against the action of sunrays.
+13.7.3 The fuel tanks situated on weather decks and superstructure decks, as shall be protected against the action of sunrays.